-In January, I attended a goal setting workshop at my gym with TrAk Athletics (who I am a huge fan of) and realized that while am I am well versed in setting goals for my business, I wasn’t setting and achieving any of my real PERSONAL goals.
+In January, I attended a goal-setting workshop at my gym with TrAk Athletics (which I am a huge fan of) and realized that while am I am well-versed in setting goals for my business, I wasn’t setting and achieving any of my real personal goals.

 GAME.
 CHANGED.
 I immediately downloaded and listened to the audio book.
 And I am so glad I did.

 My husband, Pat, also read the book and we are on the same page with this planning process.
 We have both implemented some minor changes that have made a HUGE impact on our productivity.
-Here are a few of the changes we have made:
+Here are a few of the changes we’ve made:

-- Early to Rise: I am sure that you have heard over and over again the benefits of getting up before your competition.
+- Early to Rise: I’m sure you’ve heard over and over again the benefits of getting up before your competition.
 I did, but I still refused to believe I was a morning person.
-Now, Pat and I both get up at 5am.
+Now, Pat and I both get up at 5 a.m.
 He tackles work projects, and I go to the gym or take those quite hours to get some meaningful self-improvement work done.

 - Weekly Planning: We sit down every Sunday and plan our week.
 More details below if you want to keep reading (I hope you do).

-If you can relate to any of my story, I really think you will take a lot away from reading The Perfect Life.
-If you would like a free copy simply fill out the form on this page and let us know!
+If you can relate to any of my story, I really think you’ll take a lot away from reading The Perfect Life.
+If you would like a free copy, just fill out the form on this page and let us know!
 We’ll get your book in the mail today.

 After you’ve read it, please let me know what you think!
 You can email me at email@example.com.

-Just in case you are interested, I thought I would breakdown how I have applied the simple formula in this book to my life.
+Just in case you’re interested, I thought I would breakdown how I have applied the simple formula in this book to my life.